tomerfiliba/tomerfiliba.github.io/blog/_scrap/2012-10-18-On-Logging.md

 is opening a file and appending lines to it!
 It's far from rocket science, so the most important part is its software engineering.

-Back in the day, a friend of mine coined the derogatory term **oreror**, to refer to "every programming-related concept that ends with -er or -or", such as ``Adapter`` and ``Delegator``.
+Back in the day, a friend of mine coined the derogatory term **oreror**, to refer to "any programming-related concept that ends with -er or -or", such as ``Adapter`` or ``Delegator``.
-He wasn't referring to Java in particular, but to over-engineering in general and the introduction of way too many abstraction layers: you begin with an Adapter and end with an Adapterer.
+He wasn't referring to Java in particular, but to over-engineering in general and the introduction of way too many abstraction layers: you begin with an ``Adapter`` and end with an ``Adapterer``, hence the name *oreror*.
 Note that there's **nothing inherently wrong** with such layers, but it usually suggests you're over-complicating the design, trying to be too generic.

 Java lends itself to a great deal of such orerors, because of the way its OOP system works: it requires adapters everywhere, and basically encourages you to "design for the worst case" from the